graphql/graphql-spec/spec/Section 7 -- Response.md

 `data` entry in the response should be `null`.

-When the response of the GraphQL operation contains incrementally delivered results, `data` may only be present in the initial payload. `data` must not be present in any subsequent payloads.
+When the response of the GraphQL operation contains incrementally delivered payloads, `data` may only be present in the initial payload. `data` must not be present in any subsequent payloads.

 ### Errors